NiclasDev63/tiptap-extension-global-drag-handle/README.md

 })
 ```

-It is recommended to use this extension together with the [AutoJoiner](https://github.com/NiclasDev63/tiptap-extension-auto-joiner) extension to get the expected behavior for lists.
+In order to enjoy all the advantages of the drag handle, it is recommended to install the [AutoJoiner](https://github.com/NiclasDev63/tiptap-extension-auto-joiner) extension as well, which allows you to automatically join various nodes such as 2 lists that are next to each other.

 ## Configuration